Happy weekend! Do you have any fun plans?

 Never heard of the Snipping Tool?
 It is a handy little tool to have if you like to capture anything from your computer screen and save it.

-I have a PC, not sure if Mac has its own version.
+I have a PC, on a Mac, the Grab tool is similar.
 It is free.
 To download and learn how to use it, click here.

 1. Cut a piece of gift wrap that is about 6 inches longer than the height of the bottle.
 The width should be enough to roll the bottle on until it is covered.
 Lay the wine bottle on its side on top of the wrong side of the gift wrap.
 Roll the bottle on the gift wrap and tape the edges to secure gift wrap around the bottle.
 Tape the excess gift wrap on the bottom to the underside of the bottle.
 Cinch the top of the gift wrap around the top with your hands to form fit it around the neck.